A Long Island Love Story

 Advocating for horseshoe crabs

 Speaking up leads to change.
 Horseshoe crabs have outlasted dinosaurs by millions of years.
-These “living fossils” are a keystone species for biodiversity, but because of human interference are now considered functionally extinct.
+These “living fossils” are a keystone species for biodiversity, but due to human interference, they are now considered functionally extinct.

 My photos and social media posts of spawning horseshoe crabs crushed by a beach-raking tractor spurred action by other caring individuals and the media.
 (While my direct communication to city officials remained unanswered.)